firebase/firebase-ios-sdk/README.md

 The key difference is in the way static and dynamic linking works.
 Your framework itself may be either static or dynamic.
 Let's consider these two options in more details.

-#### Using Firebase SDKs in from dynamic framework
+#### Using Firebase SDKs from dynamic framework

-When a dynamic framework/library is compiled each static dependency symbols are added to the dynamic framework binary.
-It is not really important unless you need to use both the dynamic framework and one of its static dependencies directly in you app.
+When a dynamic framework/library is compiled, each static dependency symbols are added to the dynamic framework binary.
+It is not really important unless you need to use both the dynamic framework and one of its static dependencies directly in your app or another framework.
 In this case if you attempt to link the same static framework/library to both the app and the dynamic framework you will end up with the static framework symbols added to both the app and the dynamic framework binaries.
-It means that when you app launches it will have 2 copy of the static framework symbols.
+It means that when you app launches it will have two copy of the static framework symbols.
 This leads to undefined behavior (especially when different versions of the static framework are linking to the app and the dynamic framework).
+For example, a `dispatch_once` may or may not do the right initialization since there are now two entities to initialize.

 See also [Using dynamic framework which is linked with static framework](https://forums.developer.apple.com/thread/105062#319818).